 You won’t believe your eyes when polar bears swim just inches over your head and dive around you at the multi-award winning Journey to Churchill in Assiniboine Park Zoo.
 The world’s foremost Arctic species exhibit houses an incredible array of northern species – including seven polar bears – spread out across 10 acres.

 The Forks is the city’s most-visited tourist attraction with a wide array of shops, restaurants, museums, public art and many other attractions.
 The Canadian Museum for Human Rights is an architectural marvel, and winner of over 30 international, national and regional awards.
 Inside its glass cloud you’ll ascend through 11 interactive, awe-inspiring galleries to the Tower of Hope, which provides spectacular vistas of the city.
 Click here for a list of our top 10 must-see attractions.

-With the highest number of live music performances per capita in Canada, along with a rapidly expanding cocktail and craft brewery scene, Winnipeg is a great spot to treat yourself.
+With a wide variety of year-round live music performances, along with a rapidly expanding cocktail and craft brewery scene, Winnipeg is a great spot to treat yourself.